-Editor-in-Chief Jason Jordan is in the Ph.D. program for Creative Writing at Ohio University.
-Recently, he signed a multi-book deal with Keyhole Press, and his debut with the press is a chapbook entitled Pestilence (2013).
-His other books are The Dying Horse (Main Street Rag, 2012), Cloud and Other Stories (Six Gallery Press, 2010) and Powering the Devil’s Circus: Redux (Six Gallery Press, 2010).
-Additionally, he reads fiction for the New Ohio Review.
-Visit him at his blog.
+Manifesto Novel, is forthcoming from Keyhole Press in late 2017.
+His other books are Pestilence (Keyhole Press, 2013), The Dying Horse (Main Street Rag, 2012), Cloud and Other Stories (Six Gallery Press, 2010) and Powering the Devil’s Circus: Redux (Six Gallery Press, 2010).
+Find out more at jasonleejordan.com.

 Art Editor Jason Behrends runs the arts and culture site What to Wear During an Orange Alert, which is home to Orange Alert Press and the Orange Alert Podcast.
 He is also the editor of the Chicago music site The Deli Chicago and curates music for the lit site This Zine Will Change Your Life.
 When not consuming virtual culture he is the father of four and an Associate Vice President at a local non-profit.